web-tools42/replit-desktop/README.md

 ### `npm run dev:main:webpack`

-Starts Webpack TypeScript compilation and JavaScript transpilation that outputs to `dist/dev`.
+Starts webpack process to perform TypeScript compilation and JavaScript transpilation etc. that outputs to `dist/dev`.
 Restarts webpack bundling when changes in `src` are found.

 ### `npm run lint:fix`